wu933/gerrit-view/README.md

 # Gerrit View

-This extension provides a view of your Gerrit server, either in the explorer view and/or in the SCM view.
+This extension provides a view of your Gerrit server.

 When parts of the tree are updated they are displayed larger and brighter.
+By default, the view is automatically refreshed every minute.

+The extension assumes that Jenkins is being used for continuous integration.

+*Note: This was developed for use in my work place.
+If you find things don't work as expected, please raise an issue [here](https://github.com/Gruntfuggly/gerrit-view/issues) and I'll try to help.*

+TODO: Provide access to the tree structure configuration.

 ## Controls